hawrajuma/StudySpace/README.md

 > https://github.com/hawrajuma/StudySpace/blob/21c1625b56369e2b6eb9613522830218654af072/Hosting.md

 ## Announcement:
-you can find all the details about all the announcement regarding to our project and all our accounts in different social media platforms.
+You can find all the details about all the announcement regarding to our project and all our accounts in different social media platforms.
 Thank you for being our supporter!
 > https://github.com/hawrajuma/StudySpace/blob/c5635b13fdac586b9705c2c079b68cc5504b06d8/Announcement.md

 ## User Classes and Characteristics